-Well these Fluid extractor pumps are sold under many brands and names like Brand: Orcon, Pela, Marlin.
+Well, these Fluid extractor pumps are sold under many brands and names like Brand: Orcon, Pela, Marlin, and Firstinfo.
 The Fluid extractor pumps are all quality 6.5L oil extractors that create a suction vacuum to extract or change engine oils and lubricants through the dipstick tube.

-Oil Vacuum pumps are sold in most boat places like Whitworths, Cassell Marine, Haigh, and eBay
+These oil Vacuum pumps are sold in most boat places like Whitworths, Cassell Marine, Haigh, Harbor Freight and eBay

-They all come complete with all necessary hoses, small enough to fit through the dip stick tube to gain access to the oil pan.
-The Units comes with a pressure relief valve..
-Ideal for motor vehicles, motor bikes, boat engines, as well as non lubricants such as water from fish tanks, toilets and ponds.
+They all come complete with all necessary hoses, small enough to fit through the dipstick tube to gain access to the oil pan.
+These units come with a pressure relief valve.
+Ideal for motor vehicles, motorbikes, boat engines, as well as non-lubricants such as water from fish tanks, toilets, and ponds.
 For both D.I.Y. & Pros

 Capacity: 6.5 liters to 7 liters.